agno-agi/mb-agent-os/README.md

 export EXA_API_KEY="YOUR_API_KEY_HERE"
 ```

+Note: We are using OpenAI to create embeddings for the knowledge base.
+So, please export the `OPENAI_API_KEY` environment variable to use the Agno Knowledge Agent.

 > [!TIP]
 > You can use the `example.env` file as a template to create your own `.env` file.